 - philo and hellenistic judaism

-• in the second half of 4th c bce, military conquest of alexander the great brought social-historical changes to jewish people living in the hellenistic city of alexandria and the other newly developed greek colonies in palestine.
+- in the second half of 4th c bce, military conquest of alexander the great brought social-historical changes to jewish people living in the hellenistic city of alexandria and the other newly developed greek colonies in palestine.
 Once the greek forces took control of judea, its residents became well aware of greek ideas and traditions.
 Influences reflected in book of proverbs and book of ecclessiastes.
 In the 3rd century, the hebrew bible was translated into greek and given the name the septuagint, or the seventy, since there were apparently 70 translators of the bible.

-• philo of alexandria (20 bce-50 ce) was an apologist for judaism and a leader within the alexandrian jewish community.
+- philo of alexandria (20 bce-50 ce) was an apologist for judaism and a leader within the alexandrian jewish community.
 He wrote several biblical commentaries that employed various geek philosophical concepts, especially platonic ideas, in order to give a new re-interpretation of many jewish religious ideas.He introduced a new way of conceiving relationship between god and the world with placing greater emphasis upon the individual.
 Greek philosophical ideas such as the stoic concept of the logos and the laws of cause and effects were also introduced.
 The jewish phrase word of god becomes identified with the stoic concept of the logos.
 The real temple of god is actually the cosmos, with the logos serving as its high priest.

-Haredi Judaism (Hebrew: חֲרֵדִי Ḥaredi, IPA: [χaʁeˈdi]; also spelled Charedi, plural Charedim) is a stream of Orthodox Judaism characterized by rejection of modern secular culture.
+- Haredi Judaism (Hebrew: חֲרֵדִי Ḥaredi, IPA: [χaʁeˈdi]; also spelled Charedi, plural Charedim) is a stream of Orthodox Judaism characterized by rejection of modern secular culture.
 Its members are often referred to as strictly Orthodox or ultra-Orthodox in English.
 The term "ultra-Orthodox," however, is considered a derogatory slur by some in the community.
 Haredim regard themselves as the most religiously authentic group of Jews, although this claim is contested by other streams.
 Haredi Judaism emerged in response to the sweeping changes brought upon the Jews in the modern era: emancipation, Enlightenment and the Haskalah movement derived from it, acculturation, secularization, religious Reform in all its forms, Jewish nationalism, etc. In contrast to Modern Orthodox Judaism, which hastened to embrace modernity, the approach of the Haredim was to maintain a steadfast adherence to Jewish religious law by segregating itself from modern society.
 However, there are Haredi communities in which getting a professional degree and a trade is encouraged and contact exists between Haredi and non-Haredi Jews.
 Haredi communities are primarily found in Israel, North America and Western Europe.
 Their estimated global population currently numbers 1.3–1.5 million and, due to a virtual absence of interfaith marriage and a high birth rate, their numbers are growing rapidly.
 Their numbers have also been boosted by a substantial number of secular Jews adopting a Haredi lifestyle.

-Conservative Judaism (known as Masorti Judaism outside North America) is a majorconfessional division within Judaism, which views Jewish religious law, or Halakha, as both binding and subject to historical development.
+- Conservative Judaism (known as Masorti Judaism outside North America) is a majorconfessional division within Judaism, which views Jewish religious law, or Halakha, as both binding and subject to historical development.
 The movement considers its approach to Law as the authentic and most appropriate continuation of halakhic discourse, maintaining both fealty to received forms and flexibility in their interpretation.
 While regarding itself as the heir of Rabbi Zecharias Frankel's 19th-century Positive-Historical School in Europe, Conservative Judaism became a wholly independent denomination only in the United States during the mid-20th century.

-Hasidism, sometimes Hasidic Judaism, (Hebrew: חסידות, hasidut, Ashkenazi pronunciation : [χaˈsidus]; originally, "piety") is a Jewish religious sect.
+- Hasidism, sometimes Hasidic Judaism, (Hebrew: חסידות, hasidut, Ashkenazi pronunciation : [χaˈsidus]; originally, "piety") is a Jewish religious sect.
 It arose as a spiritual revival movement in contemporary Western Ukraine during the 18th Century and spread rapidly through Eastern Europe.
 Today most affiliates reside in the United States, Israel, andBritain.
 Israel Ben Eliezer, the "Baal Shem Tov", is regarded as its founding father, and his disciples developed and disseminated it.
 Current Hasidism is a sub-group within Ultra-Orthodox ("Haredi") Judaism and is noted for its religious conservatism and social seclusion.
 Hasidic thought draws heavily on Lurianic Kabbalah and to an extent is a popularization of it.
 Teachings emphasize God's immanence in the universe, the need to cleave and be one with Him at all times, the devotional aspect of religious practice, and the spiritual dimension of corporeality and mundane acts.
 Hasidim, the adherents of Hasidism, are organized inindependent sects known as "courts" or dynasties, each headed by its own hereditary leader, a Rebbe.
 Reverence and submission to the Rebbe are a key tenet, as he is considered a spiritual authority with whom the follower must bond to gain closeness to God.
 The various "courts" share basic convictions but operate apart and possess unique traits and customs.
 Affiliation is often retained in families for generations, and being Hasidic is as much a sociological factor, entailing birth into a specific community and allegiance to a dynasty ofRebbes, as it is a purely religious one.
 There are several "courts" with many thousands of member households each, and dozens of smaller ones.

-• Mitnaggedim (Heb. מִתְנַגְּדִים; lit. "opponents"), a designation for the opponents of the Hasidim. http://www.jewishvirtuallibrary.org/jsource/Judaism/mitnaggedim.html
+- Mitnaggedim (Heb. מִתְנַגְּדִים; lit. "opponents"), a designation for the opponents of the Hasidim. http://www.jewishvirtuallibrary.org/jsource/Judaism/mitnaggedim.html

-• Chabad-Lubavitch Hasidim
+- Chabad-Lubavitch Hasidim

-• Farbrengen (/fɑːrbrɛnɡɛn/, from the Yiddish פארברענגען, meaning "joyous gathering"; German verbringen "to spend [time/solidarity/festivity together]") is a Hasidic gathering.
+- A Farbrengen (/fɑːrbrɛnɡɛn/, from the Yiddish פארברענגען, meaning "joyous gathering"; German verbringen "to spend [time/solidarity/festivity together]") is a Hasidic gathering.
 This term is only used by Chabad-Lubavitch Hasidim, as other Hasidim have a Tish or a botteh.
 It may consist of explanations of general Torah subjects, with an emphasis on Hasidic philosophy, relating of Hasidic stories, and lively Hasidic melodies, with refreshments being served.
 It is regarded as a time of great holiness.
-Farbrengens are public events open to non-Hasidim as well.The 19 Kislev (Hebrewי"ט כסלו) refers to the 19th day of the Jewish month of Kislev.The date is significant within the Hasidic movement.
-Rabbi Shneur Zalman of Liadi (Hebrewשניאור זלמן מליאדי), the first Rebbe of Chabad (also known as the "Alter Rebbe" in Yiddish) was informed upon by a certain Avigdor and arrested on trumped-up charges of supporting the Ottoman Empire.
+Farbrengens are public events open to non-Hasidim as well.The 19 Kislev (Hebrew: י"ט כסלו) refers to the 19th day of the Jewish month of Kislev.The date is significant within the Hasidic movement.
+Rabbi Shneur Zalman of Liadi (Hebrew: שניאור זלמן מליאדי), the first Rebbe of Chabad (also known as the "Alter Rebbe" in Yiddish) was informed upon by a certain Avigdor and arrested on trumped-up charges of supporting the Ottoman Empire.
 His informers pointed to the fact that he would urge his followers to send money to the Land of Israel as "evidence" of his alleged insurrectionist aspirations (in fact, the money was sent to support poor Jews).
 At the time, the Land of Israel was a part of the Ottoman Empire, which was at war with Russia.
 Rabbi Shneur Zalman was charged with treason, and released in the secular year 1798 on the Jewish date of Tuesday, 19 Kislev.
 The fifty-three days of Rabbi Shneur Zalman's imprisonment are said to correspond to the fifty-three chapters of the first section of the Tanya.

-• *******[the israel museum] Birds' head haggadah (southern germany c1300; scribe: menahem) most of the human figures are depicted as having birds' heads with pronounced beaks.
+- *******[the israel museum] Birds' head haggadah (southern germany c1300; scribe: menahem) most of the human figures are depicted as having birds' heads with pronounced beaks.
 Some figures also have short, pointed animal ears.
 All male adults in the manuscript wear the conical jew's hat, which was compulsory for jews in germany from the time of the lateran council in 1215.The practice of distoring the human face may have arisen from the growing asceticism among the ashkenazi jews of the period, and their strict observance of the biblical prohibition of creating graven images.
 It is the earliest ashkenazi illuminated haggadah to have survived as a separate book.
 It is richly illustrated in the margins with biblical, ritual and eschatological scenes.
 Sassoon Spanish Haggadah (spain c1320) Survived the expulsion of jews from spain in 1492, its colourful and rich decorative style points to catalan origins around the first half of 14thc.
 Writteen on parchment in square sephardi script, the haggadah displays a blend of local and foreign stylistic influences such as the spanish gothic grotesques framing the margins, the elongated figures betraying a french influence, and the coloring and design of the floral scrolls, recalling italian manuscripts of that period.
 Some motifs connected with the passover festival are quite literal.
 The passage "and he went down to egypt" is illustrated by a depiction of a men descending a ladder.
 The splendor of the sassoon haggadah evokes the flourishing spanish jewish communities of the time, who generally lived in harmony with their christian neighbors

-The Talmud (/ˈtɑːlmʊd-mədˈtæl-/; Hebrew: תַּלְמוּד talmūd "instruction, learning", from a rootLMD "teach, study") is a central text of Rabbinic Judaism.
+- The Talmud (/ˈtɑːlmʊd, -məd, ˈtæl-/; Hebrew: תַּלְמוּד talmūd "instruction, learning", from a rootLMD "teach, study") is a central text of Rabbinic Judaism.
 It is also traditionally referred to asShas (ש״ס), a Hebrew abbreviation of shisha sedarim, the "six orders", a reference to the six orders of the Mishnah.
 The term "Talmud" normally refers to the collection of writings named specifically the Babylonian Talmud (Talmud Bavli), although there is also an earlier collection known as the Jerusalem Talmud, or Palestinian Talmud (Talmud Yerushalmi).
 When referring to post-biblical periods, namely those of the creation of the Talmud, the Talmudic academies and the Babylonian exilarchate, Jewish sources use the term "Babylonia" long after it had become obsolete in geopolitical terms.
 The Talmud has two components: the Mishnah (Hebrew: משנה, c.
 200 CE), a written compendium of Rabbinic Judaism's Oral Torah, and the Gemara (c.
 500 CE), an elucidation of the Mishnah and related Tannaitic writings that often ventures onto other subjects and expounds broadly on the Hebrew Bible.
 "Talmud" translates literally as "instruction" in Hebrew, and the term may refer to either the Gemara alone, or the Mishnah and Gemara together.
 The entire Talmud consists of 63 tractates, and in standard print is over 6,200 pages long.
 It is written in Tannaitic Hebrew and Jewish Babylonian Aramaic and contains the teachings and opinions of thousands of rabbis (dating from before the Common Era through the fifth century CE) on a variety of subjects, including Halakha (law), Jewish ethics, philosophy, customs, history, lore and many other topics.
 The Talmud is the basis for all codes of Jewish law, and is widely quoted in rabbinic literature.

 - beliefs

-• god communicate with people by means of hierophany - e.g. burning bush; prophets
+- god communicate with people by means of hierophany - e.g. burning bush; prophets

-• human beings made up of flesh and soul.
+- human beings made up of flesh and soul.
 In hellenistic judaism, greek philosophical idesas begin to exert influence upon certain jewish religious thinkers - writings of philo of alexandria; iranian ideas associated with resurrection of body also made their way into palestinian judaism

-The Pittsburgh Platform is a pivotal 1885 document in the history of the American Reform Movement in Judaism that called for Jews to adopt a modern approach to the practice of their faith.
+- The Pittsburgh Platform is a pivotal 1885 document in the history of the American Reform Movement in Judaism that called for Jews to adopt a modern approach to the practice of their faith.
 While it was never formally adopted by the Union of American Hebrew Congregations (UAHC) or the Central Conference of American Rabbis founded four years after its release, and several Rabbis who remained associated with Reform in its wake attempted to distance themselves from it, the platform exerted great influence over the movement in the next fifty years.

-A Sofer, Sopher, Sofer SeTaM, or Sofer ST"M (Heb: "scribe", סופר סת״ם‬) (female: soferet) is a Jewish scribe who can transcribe sifrei Torah, tefillin, and mezuzot, and other religious writings.
-(ST"M, סת״ם‬, is an abbreviation of these three terms.
-The plural of sofer is "soferim" סופרים‬.)
+- A Sofer, Sopher, Sofer SeTaM, or Sofer ST"M (Heb: "scribe", סופר סת״ם) (female: soferet) is a Jewish scribe who can transcribe sifrei Torah, tefillin, and mezuzot, and other religious writings.
+(ST"M, סת״ם, is an abbreviation of these three terms.
+The plural of sofer is "soferim" סופרים.)
 By simple definition, a sofer is a copyist, but the religious role in Judaism is much more.
 Besides sifrei Torah, tefillin, and mezuzot, scribes are also necessary to write the Five Megillot(scrolls of the Song of Songs, Book of Ruth, Book of Esther, Ecclesiastes, and Book of Lamentations), Nevi'im (the books of the prophets, used for reading the haftarah), and for gittin, divorce documents.
 Also, many scribes function as calligraphers—writing functional documents such as ketubot "marriage contracts", or ornamental and artistic renditions of religious texts, which do not require any scribal qualifications, and to which the rules on lettering and parchment specifications do not apply.
 The major halakha pertaining to sofrut, the practice of scribal arts, is in the Talmud in the tractate "Maseket Sofrim".
 In the Torah's 613 commandments, the second to last is that every Jew should write a Sefer Torah in his lifetime (Deuteronomy 31:19).

 - literature

-• Ketuvim (/kətˈvmkəˈtvɪm/; Biblical Hebrew: כְּתוּבִים Kəṯûḇîm, "writings") is the third and final section of the Tanakh (Hebrew Bible), after Torah (instruction) and Nevi'im (prophets).
+- Ketuvim (/kətuːˈviːm, kəˈtuːvɪm/; Biblical Hebrew: כְּתוּבִים Kəṯûḇîm, "writings") is the third and final section of the Tanakh (Hebrew Bible), after Torah (instruction) and Nevi'im (prophets).
 In English translations of the Hebrew Bible, this section is usually entitled "Writings" or "Hagiographa".
 The Ketuvim are believed to have been written under divine inspiration, but with one level less authority than that of prophecy.
 Found among the Writings within the Hebrew scriptures, I and II Chronicles form one book, along with Ezra and Nehemiah which form a single unit entitled "Ezra–Nehemiah".
 (In citations by chapter and verse numbers, however, the Hebrew equivalents of "Nehemiah", "I Chronicles" and "II Chronicles" are used, as the system of chapter division was imported from Christian usage.)
 Collectively, eleven books are included in the Ketuvim.

 - http://www.haaretz.com/opinion/.premium-1.670717 Judaism is not the same as the fundamentalist Judaism that burned a Palestinian baby to death; the latter ignores thousands of years of development and interpretation of our Torah.